Ben-Stupid/realtek-hda-release/README.md

-Realtek High Definition Audio Driver and USB Audio Driver Released from Realtek FTP Server
+A non-official repository for downloading Realtek High Definition Audio Driver and USB Audio Driver which were released from Realtek FTP Server.